 The pipe symbol ( | ) is the delimiter.

-The following formulas calculate the count of items in the list.
+The following formulas calculate the count of items.
 To use these formulas in your scenario:

 - Replace ‘My Lists’!B2 with your relevant cell reference